Saaappi/HelpMePlay/README.md

 #### New Character Configuration

-New Character Configuration is a template for how each new character should be configured.
-You can see all the options you have below.
+New Character Configuration serves as a comprehensive template outlining the configuration specifications for each new character.
+The objective is to minimize the setup time required for new characters.

 - Action Bar 2-8
   - Toggle the action bars that should be enabled during New Character Configuration.